cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 <strong class="alert-header">Stay tuned</strong>

-We are working on the "Cypress-Node" Test Runner to make testing Node code as simple as testing the browser apps.
+We are working on a "Cypress-Node" Test Runner to make testing Node code as simple as testing browser applications.

 </Alert>

+### Other

 Finally, through a large number of [official and 3rd party plugins](/plugins/directory) you can write Cypress [a11y](https://github.com/component-driven/cypress-axe), [visual](/plugins/directory#Visual%20Testing), and other types of tests.